naomi-henderson/naomi-henderson.github.io/index.md

 Once you click on this button, you can either log in with your Columbia UNI (this is easiest) but you can also sign in with your [ORCID](https://orcid.org/register), see the lower right hand side of the screen.

-- Choose one of the sizes (doesn't really matter which)
+- Now you will need to choose one of the sizes (doesn't really matter which)
 ![Spawner Choices](assets/SpawnerOptions.png)

+- This is JupyterHub - there is only one kernel - `Python 3`, but you can `conda/pip install` other packages.
+The tutorials do not require any other packages.

-- Download some short tutorials either in a notebook or terminal:
+- Next you can download some short tutorials, using either the notebook (put ! at the beginning of the line) or a terminal:

 ```
 wget http://haden.ldeo.columbia.edu/notebooks/tutorial-Intake.ipynb